UnExCo Home

 Clip the branch....

-We undertook this job at night, of course, arriving just after dark to do the deed.
+Since this nest hung at eye level on their front walkway, we undertook this job at night, arriving just after dark to do the deed.
 Most of the hornets will be back in the nest at dark, although some members may be caught out at dark and will often spend the night under a leaf somewhere, or in some other protected location, making their way back to the nest at first light.

 The next day, we just clipped the branch of the tree and dropped it into a shopping bag for the trip home.